ManticoreGamesInc/platform-documentation/src/api/abilitytarget.md

 ### `New`

-The ability's targeting data can be generated programatically, for specific results.
+The ability's targeting data can be generated programmatically, for specific results.
 In this example, We create a target that is always at the world origin (Vector3.ZERO).
 If added to a rifle's Shoot ability, all shots will go to (0,0,0).
 For this to work the script should be placed in a client context under the ability.
-The ability should also have the option "Is Target Data Update" turned off for the Execute phase, otherwise any data set programatically will be overwritten when the phase changes.
+The ability should also have the option "Is Target Data Update" turned off for the Execute phase, otherwise any data set programmatically will be overwritten when the phase changes.

 ```lua
 local abilityTarget = AbilityTarget.New()